Caddo Lake Fall Photography Workshop

 Do I need kayaking experience to participate?

 Previous kayaking experience helps, but it isn't required.
 The paddles are relaxed and focused on access rather than distance or speed.
 You should be comfortable getting in and out of a kayak independently and spending a few hours on the water.
-Instruction during kayak sessions is more observational and conversational, with deeper feedback happening before and after.
+Instruction during kayak sessions is more observational and conversational, with more detailed feedback happening before and after.

 How much post-processing instruction is included?

 Post-processing help is available during scheduled review sessions and as questions come up.
-Most of the emphasis is on field improvements—refining compositions, correcting issues, and understanding why an image did or didn't come together.
+Most of the emphasis is on field improvements, refining compositions, correcting issues, and understanding why an image did or didn't come together.

 Is this workshop suitable if I'm still building confidence?